What are postpartum briefs?

 Fabric: Unfortunately, postpartum hormonal changes can make you sweaty.
 Breathable fabric is a good asset to look out for.

 Silhouette: Postpartum briefs come in all silhouettes but you will most likely want a high waistband, to give you a streamlined look.
 A low cut on the leg is also helpful (and comfy).

 Wearability: Comfort is part of this but more importantly, can you wear them at all times?
 Well designed postpartum briefs will be wearable under your everyday clothes.

-Customer service: Look for free shipping and easy returns.
+Customer service: Look for easy returns.
 With online shopping being so necessary these days it may take a go or two to find the right fit.
 An easy return policy could be a saving grace but make sure you try your postpartum briefs on over your underwear before sending them back.

 Postpartum briefs sizing tips